gleanerio/archetype/networks/oceans/README.md

 a [FAIR Implementation Network](https://www.go-fair.org/implementation-networks/), however, there are some similarities that make it worth raising the comparison.

-We have broken down the following image with the concept of three persona; _Publisher_, _Indexer_ and _User and Community_.
+The following image highlights some of the interactions between three personas; _Publisher_, _Indexer_ and _User and Community_.
 These are described in More detail in the [Personas Section](../../personas/README.md).
+The primary goal here is to highlight that this is a __melding of social and technical elements__ into a continuous workflow.

 <img src="../../docs/images/relations.png" width="800">

-The primary goal here is to highlight that this is a melding of social and tehcnical elements into a continuous workflow.
-The process helps to sustain engagement in and the sustainability of the system.

 ### Other notes